 Deputies continue to train throughout their career with annual in-service training.
 This training may be mandated by statute or prescribed by the Sheriff.
 Deputies also receive specialized training related to their assigned duties.

 The Sheriff’s Office knows that one of its most valuable resources for training is the wealth of knowledge among its senior officers.
-Therefore training programs are developed to utilizes supervisors and senior employees to assist subordinates in performing assigned tasks and familiarization of responsibilities, policies and the law.
+Therefore training programs are developed to utilize supervisors and senior employees to assist subordinates in performing assigned tasks and familiarization of responsibilities, policies and the law.